envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Use the same vocabulary for the same type of variable
+##### Are you using the same vocabulary for the same type of variable?

 When referring to the same type of data or operation, maintain consistency in your naming conventions throughout your codebase.
 This reduces cognitive load and makes the code more predictable.

 **Bad:**
 ```javascript